-HTTP Status Codes: Guide to Website & Server Responses for SEO
+HTTP Status Codes: Website & Server Guide for SEO

-When you visit a website, the browser communicates with a web server behind the scenes.
-During this communication, the server responds with a status code—a three-digit number that tells the browser whether the request was successful or not.
+When you visit a website, your browser communicates with a web server behind the scenes.
+During this communication, the server responds with a status code—a three-digit number that indicates whether the request was successful or not.
+Understanding these status codes is crucial for website maintenance, user experience, and SEO.
+They help you identify errors, maintain proper redirects, and ensure search engines can index your site correctly.

 What Are HTTP Status Codes?